TT-ReBORN/Georgia-ReBORN/profile/georgia-reborn/README.md

 ## Support

 The official discussion thread for this theme is located at **[Discussions](https://github.com/TT-ReBORN/Georgia-ReBORN/discussions)** or at
-**[HydrogenAudio](https://hydrogenaud.io/index.php?topic=121047.0)** and that's a great place<br />
+**[HydrogenAudio](https://hydrogenaud.io/index.php?topic=121047.0)** and that's a great<br />
-to go for questions and other support issues.
-If you discover a bug, please open an issue on Github if you can, or visit<br />
+place to go for questions and other support issues.
+If you discover a bug, please open an issue on Github<br />
-**[Mordred's Georgia HydrogenAudio Thread](https://hydrogenaud.io/index.php/topic,116190.0.html)** since most of the code is based on Georgia.
+if you can, or visit **[Mordred's Georgia HydrogenAudio Thread](https://hydrogenaud.io/index.php/topic,116190.0.html)** since most of the code is based on Georgia.

+## Help

+If you are a developer or have knowledge in Javascript, I would appreciate your help and welcome you<br />
+in optimizing Georgia-ReBORN.

 ## Thanks